Hucaru/Valhalla/README.md

 - Parses nx file.
 - Gets ingame and loads npcs.
 - !warp command takes you to different maps.
 All chat is there but pointless as other players are not yet handled.
-- Like login server need to reduce the number of channels and simplyfy with mutexes
+- Like login server, need to reduce the number of channels and simplyfy with mutexes

+## Cash shop
+This is at the bottom of the priority list

+## Tests
+There are none yet

 ## Usage
 ### Set-up